phastmike/tmv7displaymod/README.md

 The project uses KiCad 7 and the exported outputs are on the exports folder.

-Includes schematic and PCB but should refer to [OE9MKV](https://www.kinzi.net/node/16) and [PD2RLD](http://pd2rld.nl/) webpages for more details, schematic, firmware, code and so on.
+Includes schematic and PCB but you should refer to [OE9MKV](https://www.kinzi.net/node/16) and [PD2RLD](http://pd2rld.nl/) webpages for more details, schematic, firmware, code and so on.

 Thanks to both and in particular to [OE9MKV](https://www.kinzi.net/node/16) for all the effort in the development an implementation of a solution.